-Entities which the Company has significant influence over activities of the entity, but do not control, are accounted for under the equity method of accounting in accordance with Topic 323, Investments - Equity Method and Joint Ventures.
+Entities which the Company has significant influence over activities of the entity, but does not control, are accounted for under the equity method of accounting in accordance with Topic 323, Investments - Equity Method and Joint Ventures.
 The Company's carrying value in the equity method investment is reported as equity method investment on the Company's consolidated balance sheets.
-The Company records its proportionate share of the underlying income or loss which is recognized in share in net loss of equity method investment.
-For the year ended December 31, 2021, the Company's share in the losses incurred by the equity method investee was \$6.3 million.
-The Company eliminates any intra-entity profits to the extent of the Company's beneficial interest.
+The Company records its proportionate share of the underlying income or loss which is recognized in earnings or loss from the equity method investment.
+The Company eliminates a portion of intra-entity profit to the extent the goods sold by the Company have not yet been sold through by the equity method investee to an end customer at the end of the reporting period.
+The profit earned by the Company from the equity method investee for items not yet sold through is eliminated through equity method earnings or loss which is recognized in income (loss) from equity method investment.